 Perhaps the easiest item to repurpose, crates are a great way to keep your collection of herbs organized and centralized.

-If you have an old chest of drawers or filing cabinet you no longer use, you can also repurpose it for your herb garden.
+If you have an old chest of drawers you no longer use, you can repurpose it for your herb garden.
 Just pull out the drawers by varying degrees, fill them with soil, and replant your herbs in them.
-Make sure that cabinet is already placed where you want it to be, since it will be quite heavy once you fill it up with soil.
+Make sure the chest is already placed where you want it to be, since it will be quite heavy once you fill it up with soil.

 Old Roof Gutters